ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ## Sprint 6 : Front-end and back-end integration (19.04.21-26.04.21)

 ___

 The main aim of this sprint was to integrate the front and back-end of the stack.
 This was essential since we wanted to deploy a MVP as soon as we could before the release date.
 By this point, we had obtained user feedback on the connect four multiplayer and video chat functionality, which was positive.
 And now we had successfully built a basic leaderboard which served to record the scores obtained in both connect four and the memory game.
 However, we still needed to implement multiplayer and video chat functionality for the memory game.
 We also realised that it was important to get started on our introduction demo video, so we started the video.

-We now had to make sure that there was a fruitful integration of the front and back-end.
-This was a priortiy.
+We now had to ensure to successfully integrate the front and back-end.

 ### Key points

-   * Integrate front-end and back-end
+   * Integrate front-end and back-end.
-   * Create angular services for making calls to api
+   * Create angular services for making calls to api.
-   * Implement user authentication in the front end
+   * Implement user authentication in the front end.
-   * Build user profile page
+   * Build user profile page.
-   * Build a leaderboard
+   * Build a leaderboard.
-   * Start creating the introduction demo video
+   * Start creating the introduction demo video.
-   * Implement multiplayer functionality for memory game
+   * Implement multiplayer functionality for memory game.

 **Attendees:** everyone in attendance.

 ### Key implementations from previous sprint

-   * Add relevant documentation for database
+   * Add relevant documentation for database.
-   * Obtain user feedback on the connect four multiplayer and video chat functionality
+   * Obtain user feedback on the connect four multiplayer and video chat functionality.

 ### Backlog items

 ```
-  → Backlog item: implement multiplayer functionality for memory game
+  → Backlog item: implement multiplayer functionality for memory game.
-  → Backlog item: create angular services for making calls to api
+  → Backlog item: create angular services for making calls to api.
-  → Backlog item: implement user authentication in the front end
+  → Backlog item: implement user authentication in the front end.
-  → Backlog item: integrate front-end and back-end
+  → Backlog item: integrate front-end and back-end.
-  → Backlog item: build a leaderboard
+  → Backlog item: build a leaderboard.
-  → Backlog item: implement video chat for memory game
+  → Backlog item: implement video chat for memory game.
-  → Backlog item: build API using express framework and node.js
+  → Backlog item: build API using express framework and node.js.
-  → Backlog item: start introduction demo video
+  → Backlog item: start introduction demo video.

 ```